cabal-club/cable/readme.md

 * compact over the wire
 * use any kind of database

-# definitions
+# Definitions
 ## "client"
 An instance of a running implementation of cable.

 ## "latest post"
 <stuff here about how "latest" means using timestamp + links>

-## "member of a channel"
+## User
+A pair of ED25519 keys (public and private) is all that is needed to constitute a "user".

+## Channel Membership
-A user is considered a member of a channel at a particular point in time if, from the client's perspective, that user has issued a `post/join` to that channel and has not issued a `post/leave` since.
+A user is considered a member of a channel at a particular point in time if, from the client's perspective, that user has issued a `post/join` to that channel and has not issued a matching `post/leave` since.

+## Channel State
+The state of the channel at any given moment from the perspective of a client is fully described by all of the following:
+- The latest of each user's `post/join` or `post/leave` post to the channel.
+- The latest `post/info` post of each user who is *or was* a member of the channel.
+- The latest `post/topic` post to channel, made by any user, regardless of current or past membership.

 # messages